kweav/prepwork_revamp/docs/07-fundamental-python-1.md

 You've already seen an example of this with the dictionary `dog_favorite_toys` above.
 The data we are storing is saved in a variable named dog_favorite_toys.
 By using variables to store data, you can reference the variable later and use or modify the data stored in the variable.
 Assigning a value to a variable name is also called "defining" a variable or "initializing" a variable.

 This variable assignment statement is considered an "expression" in Python.
-We'll discuss more expressions in the next section of this module.
+We'll discuss more expressions in the next section of this chapter.

 Variables can be overwritten, either intentionally or unintentionally.
 So for an example intentionally changing a variable's value, consider that you may be looking through results of a genetic screen, wondering if a specific gene of interest was affected by the screen.
 You would store the gene of interest in a variable named `gene_of_interest`, and you set a boolean variable `gene_found` to `False` because you don't know if the gene of interest is in the large file.
 The script then looks through the file as long as the gene of interest isn't found (and `gene_found` is `False`).
 Once the script finds the gene of interest, you want to overwrite the `gene_found` variable or change its value to `True`.